bada-bing/knowledge-base/courses/intro-to-vue.md

 - **mixins** sharing the common part between different components (functionality, data, props)
 - Mixins is the part of the code which we can embed into our components
 	- e.g., we can embed data and computed and props... but we can also embed lifecycle methods
-	- Vue tries to merge both its own unique stuff of the component and the stuff from mixins
+	- Vue tries to merge both its own stuff of the component and the stuff from mixins
 		- e.g., it executes both lifecycle hooks from the mixin and the one from the component
   - allow to encapsulate one piece of functionality so that you can use it in different components in the application
   - mixins should be pure (as much as possible be written using FP paradigm)